opendr-eu/opendr/src/perception/object_detection_3d/voxel_object_detection_3d/README.md

 ## Sources

-Large parts of the Learner code are taken from [happinesslz/TANet]( https://github.com/happinesslz/TANet) (which is based on PointPillars and SECOND code) with modifications to make them compatible with OpenDR specifications.
+Large parts of the Learner code are taken from [happinesslz/TANet]( https://github.com/happinesslz/TANet) (which is based on PointPillars and SECOND code, the folder is second_detector) with modifications to make them compatible with OpenDR specifications.